oci-oke-workshop-il/oci-cloudnative-internal/Lab Guide/LAB 4 - Install Mushop Using Helm/README.md

 ### Task 4: Deploy the eCommerce App with Helm

-1. Deploy the application by Executing the following command:
+1. Deploy the application by Executing the following command from path **~/USERNAME/oci-cloudnative-internal/deploy/complete/helm-chart** :
 ```bash
 helm install mymushop mushop \
   --namespace mushop \